AngeloKai/ml-for-web/README.md

     mean much more extra efforts.

-    WebAssembly also doesn't address the fundamental problem that the platform lacks good support for direct mathmatical computations that inferencing needs.
+    WebAssembly also doesn't address the fundamental problem that the platform lacks good support for direct mathematical computations that inferencing needs.
 In the long term, this lack of support could mean an over-bloated browser runtime and multiple libraries for browsers to optimize.
-Learning from existing pratices and standard efforts such as [BLAS](http://www.netlib.org/blas/), we could develop a new API of mathmatical operations for inferencing with appropriate hardware accelerations.
+Learning from existing practices and standard efforts such as [BLAS](http://www.netlib.org/blas/), we could develop a new API of mathematical operations for inferencing with appropriate hardware accelerations.

-Looking at the four existing efforts and how web platforms supported similiar issues such as the existing WebAssembly + WebGL approach, the best approach forward appeared to be WebAssembly + an API of optimized mathmatical functions (tentatively called WebML).
+Looking at the four existing efforts and how web platforms supported similar issues such as the existing WebAssembly + WebGL approach, the best approach forward appeared to be WebAssembly + an API of optimized mathematical functions (tentatively called WebML).
 Some may argue that this approach would still leave us with the issue of large model size because of large frameworks and we could reduce it down further by developing an API with a higher level of abstraction that models typical neural networks.
 After all,